NavList:

 Zones ahead of UT are designated as negative.

-Zones behind UT are designated as positive.2) The military system.
+Zones behind UT are designated as positive.

 UT is designated Z.